 - Check the School Calendar on our website.

 - Upcoming college rep visits and workshops will be posted in Naviance and on a designated noticeboard at the Office of College Counseling.

 When is the PSAT and how do I register?

+In October the PSAT/NMSQT will be offered to sophomores and juniors.
 We highly recommend that all 10-11th grade students participate in the PSAT.
 Please reach out to your College Counselor if you have any questions or concerns.

 Can my 9th grader take the PSAT?

 Great Hearts Texas has determined that they will no longer administer the PSAT test to 9th graders.
 If an 8th or 9th grader is determined to take the PSAT, we recommend searching for a testing center that offers the PSAT 8/9 using the College Board School Search.
 Enter your zip code and make sure to select the correct test administration from the drop down menu.

 How do I register for the ACT or SAT at an outside testing center?

 To search and register for an ACT test: https://www.act.org/

 To search and register for an SAT test: https://www.collegeboard.org/